WohlSoft/libFreeImage/README.md

 # FreeImage
 FreeImage is an Open Source library to work with graphical file formats

-This is one of dependencies of PGE Project and LunaLua.
+This is one of dependencies of Moondust Project, TheXTech, and LunaLua.

 # Differences from original
 * This is a lite version which supports only BMP, PNG, GIF, JPEG, and ICO.
 The reason of removing support for other formats is unnecessaryness of them in our projects.